-The wrongful termination attorney at AMartin Law in San Diego has represented many people who were unjustly let go from their job.
+The San Diego wrongful termination attorney at AMartin Law has represented many people who were unjustly let go from their job.
 We offer free consultations so that you can discuss the situation without any obligations.
 Contact us today to tell us your story and find out if you have a valid wrongful termination claim.

 At our San Diego employment law firm, we handle most cases on a contingency fee basis.
 Call us at (619) 268-6585 to get started on your wrongful termination case.

 In California, most employment relationships are “at-will.”
 At-will means employees can quit at any time and employers can fire employees at any time without cause.
 Employers are not required to provide employees with any type of verbal or written warnings.

 However, that does not mean that wrongful termination cannot happen in these situations.
 If you were fired because of your race, age, gender, or other discriminating factors, you can file a claim to hold your employer accountable.

 Employers in California do not need a reason to fire employees.
 However, federal and state law prohibits employers from firing employees for reasons that violate public policy.